biplovgautam/webcrawler/output/MDs/prettyclickcosmetics_com_products_cala-personal-trimmer-for-men.md

 Available in stock

-A weightless, long-wearing, liquid lipstick with a soft-matte finish- that looks incredible on every skin tone.

-Made in Korea

 Quantity

-Decrease quantity for Prettyclick Lip Cream- Hope
+Decrease quantity for Cala Personal Trimmer For Men

-Increase quantity for Prettyclick Lip Cream- Hope
+Increase quantity for Cala Personal Trimmer For Men

 Add to cart